I’ve been quiet for a few days. Here’s why.

 There are 250,000 cases of sepsis in the uk every year.
 46,000 people die every year as a result of the infection – says the UK Sepsis Trust.

 Remember, it’s never too trivial a matter to seek advice.
 An infection can follow from a dental appointment, a tiny cut, a graze, a thorn, a splinter, an illness of some kind, such as a kidney infection.
 A throat infection.
 It can follow an operation.

-I always thought only babies- or elderly people suffered from sepsis.
+I previously thought only babies or elderly people suffered from sepsis.
 Before I got it three years ago, I had never heard of a normal healthy adult getting sepsis.

 Anyway, after this week’s episode, I’m sure I’ll feel much better in a few days.
-The antibiotic course is for 7 days and doctors stressed the importance of taking all of the tablets to the end of the course.
+The antibiotic course is for 7 days and the doctor stressed the importance of taking all of the tablets to the end of the course.

 Links : NHS Advice https://www.nhs.uk/conditions/sepsis/